The pinnacle of white sneakerdom.

 Common Projects Alternative

-If you’re dead set on finding an alternative, the closest thing to this sneaker out there is Taft’s The Sneaker.
-They’re made with the exact same leather, the same aesthetic, and the same stitched construction — and they’re half the price.
+If you’re dead set on finding an alternative, the closest thing to this sneaker out there is Oliver Cabell’s Low 1.
+They have the same sole, same stitched construction, same look, they’re even made in the same region in Italy — and they’re less than half the price.

 - Undeniably cool